-I have long been fascinated with the interplay between literature and the visual and material arts.
-My early work focused on art and social criticism of the late eighteenth and nineteenth centuries (Ruskin, Hazlitt, Baudelaire, Pater): on the aesthetic or social assumptions that writers on the arts helped to formulate and the art that shaped their and their readers' sensibilities.
+I have long been fascinated with the interplay between literature and other arts.
+My first book (1982) focused on art and social criticism of the late eighteenth and nineteenth centuries (Ruskin, Hazlitt, Baudelaire, Pater): on the aesthetic or social assumptions that writers on the arts helped to formulate and the art that shaped their and their readers' sensibilities.
 Reading became a central term, as I studied how these critics borrow from and in turn shape techniques of looking and of more literary reading and interpretation.
-I've also worked extensively on landscape as an especially interesting aspect of the shared literary and visual culture of the first half of the nineteenth century—and as the site of competing, often highly politicized constructions of Englishness.
+A second book (1997) studied landscape as an especially interesting aspect of the shared literary and visual culture of the first half of the nineteenth century—and as the site of competing, often highly politicized constructions of Englishness.
+I have also published on the later nineteenth-century women's movement.

-Later research and writing focused on the Pre-Raphaelite poet-artists, William Morris and Dante Gabriel Rossetti, as a way of reconsidering questions of history, poetics, and the material cultures of later nineteenth-century Britain.
-Current projects include work on lyric poetry and its continuing relations with song; on Victorian aesthetics; Swinburne's poetics and politics; gothic, fantasy, and uncanny fictions of art, visuality, and history; the etching revival; painting and elegy; and the figure of song in later nineteenth-century poetry and painting.
-My teaching, however, ranges more widely across genres and periods.
+My teaching ranges more widely across genres and periods.
 I take for domain of inquiry the long nineteenth century, from c.
 1770 to 1910.
-Victorian poetry, fiction, and non-fiction prose and Victorian painting, illustrated books, and other arts of design are central topics, but often starting in the late eighteenth century or reaching into the early twentieth.
-I also teach courses on the social history and literary production of 19th century women; on the relations between historiography and historical (and realist) fiction; on the problems of national representation in the early and mid-Victorian years; on image-text relations both more generally and with specific reference to particular topics: the Pre-Raphaelites; landscape; or the mutually implicated developments of museums and exhibitions and of book authorship, design, and publication.
+Romantic and Victorian poetry, fiction, and non-fiction prose and painting, illustrated books, other arts of design, and song are central topics, often starting in the late eighteenth century or reaching into the early twentieth.
+I have also taught courses on the social history and literary production of 19th century women; on the relations between historiography and historical (and realist) fiction; on the problems of national representation in the early and mid-Victorian years; on image-text relationsboth more generally and with specific reference to particular topics.

-Graduate: Text and Image in Victorian Britain; Poetry and the Arts - Britain, 1850-1880; Victorian Women Writers; The Pre-Raphaelites; Lyric Forms from Blake to Hardy; History & Fiction in 19th Century Britain; The "Writing" of Modern Life: Modernity, Literature and the Etching Revival.
+Graduate: Ballad and Song; Lyric Forms from Blake to Hardy; Text and Image in Victorian Britain; Poetry and the Arts - Britain, 1850-1880; Victorian Women Writers; The Pre-Raphaelites; History & Fiction in 19th Century Britain; The "Writing" of Modern Life: Modernity, Literature and the Etching Revival.

 Undergraduate: Victorian Women Writers; The Pre-Raphaelites; Victorian London in Literature and Art.